zhangzx-uiuc/AMR-IE/README.md

 The average training time for a single model would be ~15 hours on Tesla V100 GPUs, with ~10GB usage of GPU memory.

 ## Acknowledgement
+This code is largely derived from [OneIE](http://blender.cs.illinois.edu/software/oneie/).
 Our great thanks to [Lin et al.](https://www.aclweb.org/anthology/2020.acl-main.713/) and [Astudillo et al.](https://www.aclweb.org/anthology/2020.findings-emnlp.89/) for publicizing their codes for the OneIE model and the AMR parser!

 Please contact zixuan11@illinois.edu if you have any questions.
 If you use this code as part of your research, please cite the following paper: